FinnbarrAmbrose/Budget-Tracker/README.md

 # Budget Tracker Application

 ## Description
 The Budget Tracker application helps users track income and expenses effectively using a user-friendly interface and Google Sheets for data storage.
-This application empowers users to make informed decisions about their spending and saving habits by simplifying the recording and analysis of financial transactions.
+This application empowers users to make informed decisions about their spending and saving habits by simplifying the recording and analysis of financial transactions. the Barefoot to using this programme is its features such as Real-time data integration with Google Sheets, customizable categories, and financial summaries.

+###Target Audience
+1. People who want to manage personal finances effectively.
+2. Students tracking their monthly allowance or part-time job earnings.
+3. Professionals keeping an eye on income and expenses.
+4. Small Business Owners/Freelancers:
+5. People who are new to budgeting and want a simple tool to start.

 ## Table of Contents
 - [Installation](#installation)